poyushen/classifaction/README.md

 The real rules approximately matches the rules in DecisionTreeClassifier.
 The DecisionTreeClassifier uses `gini index` as criterion to split the datasets.
 However, criterion for XGBClassifier is different from DecisionTreeClassifier.
-This is descripted in Section 3.3 in this paper(https://arxiv.org/pdf/1603.02754.pdf).
+This is explained in Section 3.3 in this paper(https://arxiv.org/pdf/1603.02754.pdf).

-DecisionTreeClassifier uses CART to decide where to split the tree.
+DecisionTreeClassifier uses CART(Classification And Regression Tree) to decide where to split the tree.
 XGBClassifier uses the weights from the previous iteration as inputs into a weighted splitting serch.